sahilg2931/PersonalBudgetizer/README.md

 Input for Transaction History - bank statements.

-# Implementation details
+# TODO
+- complete rest of the logic in main.py for atleast personal use for 1 person.
--need to set cohere api key to run the main.py
+- need to set cohere api key to run the main.py
+- make sure the code picks env variable for api key.
+- how to handle for multiple users(maybe 10-20 people,
+so need to optimise but improve user experience), for e.g. connecting bank accounts to get transaction dynamically.
+- what data privacy issues can arise and solve them.